juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 * Status: **[Awaiting review](#rationale)**
 * Review manager: TBD

-*NOTE TO DRAFT READERS*: Much of this proposal assumes that a smaller proposal, which simply renames `protocol<>` to `Any<>`, is accepted for Swift 3.
-If it isn't, this proposal takes on the task of proposing that change as well.
-It also assumes the existence of typealiases in protocols with associated types, including `Collection.Iterator.Element` being aliased to just `Collection.Element`.

 ## Introduction

 Swift's support for existential types is currently quite limited: one or more protocols can be composed using the `Any<>` syntax.
 We propose, in the spirit of [*Completing Generics*](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md), to add support to Swift for describing more complex existential types, including those involving protocols with associated types.